Quantum optimal transport with quantum channels: Quantum transport plans and quantum couplings

-Let $\mathcal{H}$ be a separable Hilbert space and let $\mathcal{T}(\mathcal{H})$ be the set of trace-class operators on $\mathcal{H}$, made by the operators $X$ such that $\mathrm{Tr}\sqrt{X^\dag X}<\infty$.
-The quantum states of $\mathcal{H}$ are the nonnegative trace-class operators with unit trace, and are the quantum counterpart of the classical probability measures.
-We denote the set of quantum states of $\mathcal{H}$ as $\mathcal{S}(\mathcal{H})\subset\mathcal{T}(\mathcal{H})$.
-The quantum counterparts of the stochastic maps are the quantum channels, which are the completely-positive and trace-preserving linear maps on the set of trace-class operators.
-We recall that a linear map $\Phi$ is positive if it preserves the set of nonnegative operators on $\mathcal{H}$ and completely positive if the linear map $\Phi\otimes\mathbb{I}_n$ acting on the operators on $\mathcal{H}\otimes\mathbb{C}^n$ is positive for any $n\in\mathbb{N}$ \cite{holevo2019quantum}.
+be the set of the quantum states of $\mathcal{H}$, which are the quantum counterpart of the classical probability measures.
+The quantum counterparts of the stochastic maps are the quantum channels, which are the completely-positive and trace-preserving linear maps on $\mathcal{T}_1(\mathcal{H})$.
+We recall that a linear map $\Phi$ is positive if it preserves the set of nonnegative operators in $\mathcal{T}_1(\mathcal{H})$ and completely positive if the linear map $\Phi\otimes\mathbb{I}_n$ acting on $\mathcal{T}_1\left(\mathcal{H}\otimes\mathbb{C}^n\right)$ is positive for any $n\in\mathbb{N}$ \cite{holevo2019quantum}.
 Quantum channels preserve the set of quantum states even when they are applied only to a subsystem, and all the linear maps with this property are quantum channels.